UnravelSports/kloppy-user-guide/coordinate-system/coordinate-system.md

 Apart from the above data providers, Kloppy also provides support to create your custom coordinate system using `CustomCoordinateSystem`.

-> ** $^1$ Note:**  This provider provides measured pitch dimensions and includes them in the metadata.
+> *  This provider provides measured pitch dimensions and includes them in the metadata.
 This information is used to correctly set set the coordinate system and may deviate from 105 by 68.
 >
-> ** $^2$ Note:**  HawkEye does not always provide measured pitch dimensions and meta data.
+> ** HawkEye does not always provide measured pitch dimensions and meta data.
 When no meta data is provided pitch dimensions default to 105 by 68.

 ## Glossary
 ### Vertical Orientation